 It is a special accelerated pathway designed for students who plan to complete 2 degrees in 5 years.
 Students are expected to stay in the Program throughout the 5 years.
 However, if there are unforeseen circumstances under which students need to quit the Program after Year 4, they may apply for withdrawal, and may be able to graduate with the HKUST degree alone provided that all HKUST degree requirements are fulfilled.

 Yes, besides engineering and computer science courses, HKUST students can take courses in other areas at the University of Exeter in Year 4 which may be able to fulfil HKUST’s common core requirements.
 However, please note that enrolment is not guaranteed.
-There are also areas that are normally not available to non-major students, such as Psychology, Politics, Drama, English Literature, History, etc., Law courses other than those required for the law degree that a student registers for (i.e. either JD or LLM) are also normally closed.
+There are also areas that are normally not available to non-major students, such as Psychology, Politics, Drama, English Literature, History, etc., Law courses other than those required for the law degree that a student registers for JD are also normally closed.

 Engineering and computer science courses indicated in each HKUST Engineering Department’s study pathway have been reviewed and pre-approved by the Department, and are thus guaranteed for credit transfer.
 All other courses are subject to the HKUST’s approval and will be assessed and approved in accordance with the University’s credit transfer policy.

 As the Contract Law course is a course of the University of Exeter, it does not appear in the HKUST Course Catalogue.
 The enrolment procedure is also different and will not be done via SIS.
 Please enter the enrolment system.
 The system usually opens in September.

 The Contract Law Course is a foundation course to law studies and is important in helping the University of Exeter to determine a student’s suitability for law studies.
 Therefore, a student is expected to complete it prior to applying for admission to the University of Exeter.
-For the same reason, students cannot complete the Contract Law Course as late as Year 3 Summer since they must apply for admission to the University of Exeter during Year 3 Fall.
+For the same reason, students must complete the Contract Law Course by Fall term of Year 3 the latest since they must apply for admission to the University of Exeter during Year 3.